bobtsang28/bobtsang28.github.io/_projects/2024-12-09-i-cycled-800km-across-japan.md

 image: '/images/project-4.jpg'
 ---

 One of my passions is bikepacking!
 Over the years, I’ve found cycling to be one of the most exciting ways to explore countries like Japan.
-It’s at just the right pace where you move fast enough to cover ground, yet slow enough to truly take in your surroundings and discover hidden spots off the beaten path, something you rarely get to experience, even by car.
+It strikes the perfect balance where you move fast enough to cover distance, yet slow enough to truly take in your surroundings and discover hidden spots off the beaten path, even when traveling by car.

 ***